The ASUU Strike and the Crapious Revolution 3

 Calls to action is what they are seeking to hear.
 The Nigeria youth want to go into some action, anything that helps their individual or collective cases.
 We first got a glimpse of it during the Anti-SARS protests.
 The continuing impact of “Nothing Nothing” on the youth should not be underestimated but it has.

-The pressure to go to school on the everyday Nigerian youths has seen a resurgence in massive numbers and the ASUU strike informs them GON is keen to destroy their futures.
-The youth know ASUU and are fighting for their present and future betterment and have had enough of the deceptions of the GON.
+Nevertheless, the pressure to go to school on the everyday Nigerian youths has seen a resurgence in massive numbers and the ASUU strike informs them GON is keen to destroy their futures.
+Furthermore, the youth know ASUU and are fighting for their present and future betterment and have had enough of the deceptions of the GON.
 They are simmering everywhere in the land, waiting.
 Blowback, backlash, reaction, repercussion, consequences; they are all the same.

 We suspect President Buhari can smell it and his exit is “I am tired!”
 Unfortunately, revolutions do not listen to excuses and there are no easy exits.
 Too late for that.
 Far too late.
 Concrete enabling interventions from the government people need to see.